zulip/zulip/docs/subsystems/html-css.md

 ready for deployment.

-You can trace which source files are included in which HTML templates by comparing the `render_bundle` calls in the HTML templates under `templates/` with the bundles declared in `tools/webpack.assets.json`.
+You can trace which source files are included in which HTML templates by comparing the `render_entrypoint` calls in the HTML templates under `templates/` with the bundles declared in `tools/webpack.assets.json`.

 ### Adding static files